antmicro/warp-pipe/docs/source/library.md

 # Using the library

 The library itself is called `warp-pipe`.
-You can build it using the instructions provided [in the repo][readme].
+You can build it using the instructions provided [in the "Basic usage" chapter](#basics).
 Its API revolves around 'servers' (connection pools) and 'clients' (connections).

 [readme]: https://github.com/antmicro/warp-pipe#readme
 You can then link the library to your project using pkg-config as usual, like:
 ```
 LDFLAGS += $(pkg-config --libs warp-pipe)